qtrandev/coronavirus/README.md

 # Florida Coronavirus Information
 Wiki of coronavirus information in Florida.
 Specifically Broward and Miami.

+# Florida Department of Health, Division of Disease Control and Health Protection
+[Live map by county][1]

 # New York Times Map
 https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html